 - “Oral and Maxillofacial Surgeons as a specialty have pioneered the practice of office-based anesthesia for anxiety and pain control… …and have achieved the most enviable record in patient safety in anesthesia, period.” – OMSNIC Monitor

-We Surgically Remove Wisdom Teeth Safely in Omaha, Council Bluffs, Fremont and now Papillion.
+We Safely Remove Wisdom Teeth at our Offices in Omaha, Council Bluffs, Fremont and Papillion.

 Do you have impacted Wisdom Teeth?
 Has your dentist said that it is time to remove wisdom teeth before problems occur?
 Do you have pain when chewing?
-Call one of our offices to make an appointment: Omaha 402-397-1205, Council Bluffs 712-328-8892, Fremont 402-721-3600 or our new Papillion Office 402-964-2727.
+Call one of our offices to make an appointment: Omaha Omaha Office Phone Number 402-397-1205, Council Bluffs Council Bluffs Office Phone Number 712-328-8892, Fremont Fremont Office Phone Number 402-721-3600 or our new Papillion Office Papillion Office Phone Number 402-964-2727.
 Trust your oral health to a trained and Board-Certified Oral and Maxillofacial Surgeon.
 Wisdom teeth are also referred to by Dentists and Oral Surgeons as “third molars”.
 They are usually the last teeth to develop and are located in the back of your mouth, behind your second molars.
 If you do not have enough room in your mouth for your wisdom teeth to fully erupt, a number of problems can happen.
 Follow the links if you want to find out more about wisdom teeth treatments and self care after a procedure.

 - To provide comprehensive oral and maxillofacial surgical and adjunctive medical care in a pleasant, private, and professional setting.